iobroker-community-adapters/ioBroker.openknx/README.md

 If checked, the import will skip overwriting existing communication objects.

 #### GA XML import
-1. In ETS go to Group Addresses, select export group address and select XML export in latest format version
+1. In ETS go to Group Addresses, select export group address and select XML export in latest format version.
+ETS4 Format is not supported, it does not contain DPTs information.
 2. upload your ETS Export XML in the adapter via the GA XML-Import dialog
 3. Import will immediatelly start after file selection and give a status report after completion.
 After the successful import a message shows how much objects where recognized.
 More detailed information could be found in the log.

+Hint on ETS configuration:
+If you have different DPT Subtypes for the GA and in the communication objets that use this GA, then the ETS seems to use the DPT Type with the lowest number.
+In this case manually ensure that all fields are using the same datatype.

 #### Frames per sec
 This settings protects the KNX bus from data flooding by limiting data frames to a certain rate.
 Not sent frames are put into a fifo buffer.